 NAOSA Gold Standards of Professional Practice™

-When selling annuities with a surrender period of over 7 years, agents will perform a thorough cost analysis with similar annuities within the agent’s portfolio that offer surrender periods of seven (7) years and under.
-The member agent will only recommend an annuity with over a seven-year surrender period if the annuity has a higher net rate of return than annuity with lower surrender periods.
+When selling annuities with a surrender period of over 7 years, advisors will perform a thorough cost analysis with similar annuities within the agent’s portfolio that offer surrender periods of seven (7) years and under.
+Advisors will only recommend an annuity with over a seven-year surrender period if the annuity has a higher net rate of return than annuity with lower surrender periods.

-Percent of Assets Invested: Other than annuities with the sole objective of guaranteed income, agents will not advise a client to invest more than 50% of investable assets in an annuity.
+Percent of Assets Invested: Other than annuities with the sole objective of guaranteed income, advisors will not advise a client to invest more than 50% of investable assets in an annuity.

-An agent will clearly explain their compensation structure.
-Agents will not state an investment is “no-cost” when offering C shares or no-load funds that are subject to an advisory fee.
+Advisors will clearly explain their compensation structure.
+Advisors will not state an investment is “no-cost” when offering C shares or no-load funds that are subject to an advisory fee.

 Low or moderate income families will not be recommended a permanent policy if the policy does not cover the insured’s total needs, i.e. income replacement, mortgage pay-off, education, etc.